pmp-p/pydk/README.md

 On the other hand the onboard sdk - called u.root - will need it or at least a root adb shell ( though preferred way is ssh via dropbear)

 Requirements : GNU/Linux os , NDK 14b/16b and SDK

+Note: /dev/pts support may vary on non-h3droid devices, sudo is only supported on h3droid.

 Usage for cross compile :